ligerlac/Mask-RCNN-TF2/README.md

-# Mask R-CNN for Object Detection and Segmentation using TensorFlow 2.0
+# Mask R-CNN for Object Detection and Segmentation using TensorFlow 2.10.0 (and TensorFlow-MacOS)

-The [Mask-RCNN-TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) project edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, which only supports TensorFlow 1.0, so that it works on TensorFlow 2.0.
-Based on this new project, the [Mask R-CNN](https://arxiv.org/abs/1703.06870) can be trained and tested (i.e make predictions) in TensorFlow 2.0.
+The [Mask-RCNN-TF2-10](https://github.com/ligerlac/Mask-RCNN-TF2) project edits the [Mask-RCNN-TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) project, which only supports TensorFlow 2.0 (not supported for Apple M1), so that it works on TensorFlow 2.10 (supported for Apple M1).
+The latter project edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, which only supports TensorFlow 1.0.
+Based on this new project, the [Mask R-CNN](https://arxiv.org/abs/1703.06870) can be trained and tested (i.e make predictions) in TensorFlow 2.10.
 The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

-Compared to the source code of the old [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, the [Mask-RCNN-TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) project edits the following 2 modules:
+Compared to the source code of the old [Mask_RCNN-TF2](https://github.com/ahmedfgad/Mask_RCNN) project, the [Mask-RCNN-TF2-10](https://github.com/ligerlac/Mask-RCNN-TF2) project edits the following modules:

 1. `model.py`
-2. `utils.py`

-The [Mask-RCNN-TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) project is tested against **TensorFlow 2.0.0**, **Keras 2.2.4** (also **Keras 2.3.1**), and **Python 3.7.3** (also **Python 3.6.9** and **Python 3.6.13**).
-Note that the project will not run in TensorFlow 1.0.
+This fork of the [Mask-RCNN-TF2-10](https://github.com/ligerlac/Mask-RCNN-TF2) project is tested against **TensorFlow (MacOS) 2.10.0**, **Keras 2.10.0**, and **Python 3.9.10**.
+Note that the project will not run in TensorFlow 1.0 or TensorFlow 2.0.

 # Use the Project Without Installation